Ten simple, practical steps to help you feel your best and avoid getting sick.

 4. Elderberry syrup.

 One of the reasons we garden is to grow incredibly high quality medicinal foods.
 One of our favorites is elderberry (the varieties we grow are ‘Adams’ and ‘Johns’.
-The flowers make delicious liqueurs and simple syrups, and the berries can be made into anything you’d make with blackberries: pies, preserves, etc.
+The flowers make delicious liqueurs and sparkling cordials, and the berries can be made into anything you’d make with blackberries: pies, preserves, etc. (Read our article How to grow your own elderberries.)

 Each summer, we end up with a freezer full of elderberries that we then use throughout the year as an immune booster.
 We boil and strain the fruit, ending up with a delicious dark purple “elderberry syrup” (basically just a concentrated juice – you can read about how we make it here).